jonathanvdwatt/home-media/README.md

 docker-compose up -d
 ```

-After the containers are up, setup the Sonarr->SABNZBD API integration and your indexer.
+After the containers are up, setup the Sonarr->SABNZBD API integration, the downloader (Usernet server) and your indexer.